How to build a profitable podcast.

-But don’t worry, the number of listeners is growing faster than the number of podcasts.
+The number of listeners is growing faster than the number of podcasts.

-All the BIG tech businesses are investing heavily in the podcast space, bringing bigger and better audio tools, which in turn bring more people to podcasts:
+ALL the BIG tech businesses are investing heavily in the podcast space, bringing bigger and better audio tools, which in turn bring more people to podcasts:

 We’re talking about BILLIONS of dollars being spent on enabling more and more people to flood into podcasts… you just have to be there to mop them up :)